Enneagram strengths and weaknesses

 Type 5 - The Investigator

-Energizers: Learning new things, exploring ideas and concepts, intellectual challenges, having time to think and reflect.
-For example researching a new topic or subject, learning a new skill or language, having time alone to think and reflect.
+Energizers: Learning new things, exploring ideas and concepts, intellectual challenges, having time to think and reflect, and, for example, researching a new topic or subject, learning a new skill or language, and having time alone to think and reflect.

-Drainers: Socializing, being forced to engage with emotions, being interrupted or distracted, feeling overwhelmed.
-For example being forced to socialize or engage with emotions, dealing with overwhelming amounts of information or stimulation.
+Drainers: Socializing, being forced to engage with emotions, being interrupted or distracted, feeling overwhelmed, and, for example, being forced to socialize or engage with emotions, dealing with overwhelming amounts of information or stimulation.

-Strengths: Fives are highly analytical, logical, and objective individuals.
+Strengths: Fives are highly analytical, logical, and objective.
 They have a natural talent for understanding complex systems and ideas.
 They are highly independent and value their privacy.

 Weaknesses: Fives can become overly withdrawn and isolated, leading to feelings of loneliness and disconnection from others.
-They may struggle with feelings of inadequacy and inferiority, leading to a sense of paralysis and indecision.
+They may struggle with inadequacy and inferiority, leading to paralysis and indecision.

 Example career situation: A Type 5 may excel in a career that requires deep thinking and analysis, such as research or academia.
-However, their desire for privacy and independence can cause them to withdraw from social interactions, leading to a sense of isolation and loneliness.
+However, their desire for privacy and independence can cause them to withdraw from social interactions, leading to isolation and loneliness.

 Type 6 - The Loyalist

 Drainers: Feeling uncertain or unsafe, conflicts or disagreements, making important decisions, unexpected changes or surprises.
-For example facing uncertainty or unexpected changes, dealing with conflicts or disagreements, feeling unsupported or betrayed.
+For example, sixes feel drained when facing uncertainty or unexpected changes, dealing with disputes or controversies, and feeling unsupported or betrayed.

-Strengths: Sixes are highly loyal, committed, and responsible individuals.
+Strengths: Sixes are highly loyal, committed, and responsible.
 They have a strong sense of duty and are highly dependable.
 They are highly attuned to potential threats and are skilled at problem-solving.

 Example career situation: A Type 6 may excel in a career that requires a strong sense of responsibility and commitment, such as law enforcement or military service.
 However, their tendency towards anxiety and fear can cause them to become overly cautious and hesitant, leading to missed opportunities and indecisiveness.